 - Enhancing knowledge, skills and awareness of farmers as well as staffs of POs through training, exposure visit, motivation etc.

-- Conducting field days for effective dissemination of technology related information and the best practices of crop cultivation.
+- Conducting field days for effective dissemination of technology related information and effective crop production techniques.

 Achievement of Agriculture Unit:

 For effective expansion of new technologies a total of 17,900members were trained on crop production.
 These training were conducted with the help of central and local level resource persons from Department of Agricultural Extension (DAE), Bangladesh Agriculture Research Institute (BARI), Bangladesh Rice Research Institute (BRRI), Bangladesh Agriculture Development Corporation (BADC) etc. About 285 members were also trained on specialized farming activities at RDA, Bogra & PO training centers of various districts.
 AU also trained 405 agriculture officers of POs on different improved technology at Rural Development Academy (RDA), Bogra and Bangladesh Agriculture Research Institution (BARI) respectively.
 During Fiscal year 2017-18, AU has trained 43 agriculture officers of POs on “Summer Water Melon Production’ and ‘Vegetable Seedling Production on Plastic Tray using Co-codust’, `Safe Pest Management and Tricho-compost Technology’, Agricultural Technology Developed by Bangladesh Agricultural University (BAU) and Bangladesh Institute of Nuclear Agriculture (BINA)’ and ‘Multilayered Vegetable production in Homestead Garden’ at BAU and PO training center.
 A total of 40 batches (for 1000members) of local level training has been arranged on crop production in line with the implemented technology up to 20 october 2017.

 Some activities of Agriculture Unit